What is TRID?

 TRID Study Area

-It is essential that the community contribute to this process, not only to help inform if a TRID should be created in the neighborhood, but how the money generated from a TRID should be prioritized for different neighborhood improvements.
+Community engagement is an essential part of the process for every community development project.
+The more residents contribute and provide feedback about what's important to them, the more this helps inform the teams determine not only if a TRID should be created in the neighborhood, but how the money generated from a TRID should be prioritized for different neighborhood improvements.

 For plan updates, join our mailing list!